ligato/docs/docs/user-guide/concepts.md

     There is the example above or you can look over the code [here][datasync-example].

-Here is an example of a minimal etcd.conf file defining the IP address and port number of the etcd server.
+Here is an example of an etcd.conf file defining the IP address and port number of the etcd server.
 ```
 endpoints:
   - "172.17.0.1:2379"